firefly-oss/lib-common-eventsourcing/docs/event-sourcing-explained.md

 # Event Sourcing Explained 📚

+> **💡 Want a complete working example?** Check out our [Account Ledger Tutorial](./tutorial-account-ledger.md) that demonstrates all these concepts with production-ready code.

 ## What is Event Sourcing? 🤔

 Event Sourcing is a powerful architectural pattern that **stores all changes to application state as a sequence of events**.
 Instead of storing just the current state of data in your database, you store all the events that led to that state.

-Think of it like a **bank statement** - instead of just showing your current balance, it shows every transaction that happened to get to that balance.
+Think of it like an **Account Ledger** - instead of just showing your current balance, it shows every transaction (deposit, withdrawal, freeze, etc.) that happened to get to that balance.

 ## The Problem with Traditional CRUD 😰